 - The University determines funding levels for its systemwide need-based grant program, allocates funds across the campuses, and sets guidelines for awarding funds to students in accordance with the Education Financing Model.
 These funds, unlike funds such as endowments, are specifically for providing students with access to the University.
 The Education Financing Model does not apply to funds generated and held at the campus level.
-Campuses are encouraged to develop additional resources in support of their own enrollment management goals. - The University aims to provide sufficient systemwide funding to keep students' loan/work expectations within the manageable range established by the Education Financing Model.
+Campuses are encouraged to develop additional resources in support of their own enrollment management goals. - The University aims to provide sufficient systemwide funding to keep students' work expectations within the manageable range established by the Education Financing Model and, as funding is available, minimize student borrowing.